ABuffEr/columnsReview/readme.md

 * NVDA+control+numpadMinus (numpad mode): read or copy the 10th, 20th, etc column;
 * NVDA+control+- (default, EN-US layout, keyboard mode): in a list with 10+ columns, let you to change interval and read columns from 11 to 20, from 21 to 30, and so on; see settings to change last char according to your layout;
 * NVDA+control+numpadPlus (numpad mode): exactly as previous command;
+* NVDA+control+f: open find dialog;
+* NVDA+f3: find next occurrence of previously entered text;
+* NVDA+shift+f3: find previous occurrence;
-* NVDA+control+enter (eventually numpadEnter in numpad mode): open column headers manager;
+* NVDA+control+enter (numpadEnter in numpad mode): open column headers manager;
 * Arrows (in empty list): repeat "0 elements" message.

 ## For developers and advanced users ##

-List types supported by numeric gestures are:
+List types supported by search and numeric gestures are:

 * SysListView32;
 * DirectUIHWND (present in 64-bit systems);
 * WindowsForms10.SysListView32.* (applications that use .NET);
 * Mozilla table (tipically, Thunderbird message list, thread-grouping supported).

-All numeric gestures are associated on and only on supported lists, when these are not empty.
+All specific gestures are associated on and only on supported lists, when these are not empty.

 Any listview potentially supports empty announcement (so, not DirectUIHWND nor Mozilla table).